x-team/symphony-tutorial/README.md

 - PHP's LibXML module, with the XSLT extension enabled (--with-xsl)
 - MySQL 5.0 or above
 - An Apache webserver (can be used with others, but we'll focus on Apache server in this tutorial)
-- Apache's mod_rewrite module or equivalent
+- Apache's mod_rewrite module

 02. Symphony CMS install
 -----

 Installing Symphony is very easy.
 Can be done even in old-fashioned way with .zip files.
-We'll do, of course, in the cool way, with Git.
+We'll do in the cool way, with Git.

 ### I. Git clone